 Certified Farmers’ Market Manager Manual A resource developed by the CA Department of Food & Agriculture and the CA Alliance of Farmers’ Markets.
 This manual provides detailed information on topics from state regulations to creating market rules for your market.
 Available for purchase online, or for free for Alliance members.

-Starting a New Farmers’ Market Manual This manual, created by the UC Davis Small Farms Program provides detailed information and steps for setting up a new farmers’ market in the state of California.
+Starting a New Farmers’ Market Manual This manual, created by the University of California’s division of Agriculture and Natural Resources provides detailed information and steps for setting up a new farmers’ market in the state of California.
 It also includes tools for conducting feasibility study.

 Farmers Market Manager Trainings The Alliance hosts an in-person market manager training annually at the CA Small Farms Conference, and webinars throughout the year on various topics.
 Become a member to participate in these learning opportunities, and join us at the next training!